 Document Title: Chief Executive's Report Report Author(s): Senior Managers Group for Peter Bradley Lead Director: Peter Bradley, Chief Executive Officer Contact Details: Why is this coming to the Trust Board?
-For information and noting This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: To note the report

-- Agreement on the A&E contract for 2011/12 has been reached - A key commitment is the introduction of NHS Pathways to enable efficient use of a Directory of Service - 3 new programmes make up the IBP Delivery Programme aligned with the Trust's 3 strategic goals - Consideration of new Risk Register items are detailed - CAT A performance for last year turned out at 75.14% and in April 77.7%, - Overall growth in incidents for last year was 4.5% (Cat A 5.8%) - Category B targets have been replaced with Quality Indicators whilst the four new category C areas allowed for restructuring of response profiles in line with the IBP - Overtime spend for April showed a 14% reduction on last year despite double bank Holidays and the Royal wedding - Progress continues in reducing handover to green time but average arrival to handover continues to increase - Preparations for Command Point implementation are on track - A New Dispatch Model has successfully been introduced into control services. - Call taking was transferred to Bow on May 3rd following an Internal Major Incident caused by flooding at HQ - The Royal Wedding saw the deployment of over 200 LAS staff, was impeccably planed for and there was no adverse impact on performance elsewhere in London. - Sickness absence in the Trust fell last month- the year closed at 5.27% against a target of
+For information and noting This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: To note the report Executive Summary • act for 2011/12 has been reached duction of NHS Pathways to enable efficient use of a Directory of Service - IDD Delivery Decements - live educith the Tructle O 3 new programmes make up to strategic goals ne IBP Delivery Programme aligned with the Trust's 3 Consideration of new Risk Reg nister items are detailed ar turned out at 75.14% and in April 77.7%, , Overall growth in incidents for last year was 4.5% (Cat A 5.8%) Category B targets have been replaced with Quality Indicators whilst the four new category C areas allowed for restructuring of response profiles in line with the IBP Overtime spend for April showed a 14% reduction on last year despite double bank Holidays and the Royal wedding Progress continues in reducing handover to green time but average arrival to handover continues to increase Preparations for Command Point implementation are on track A New Dispatch Model has successfully been introduced into control services.
+Call taking was transferred to by flooding at HQ • The Royal Wedding saw the deployment of over 200 LAS staff, was impeccably planed for and there was no adverse impact on performance elsewhere in London.
+Sickness absence in the Trust fell last month- the year closed at 5.27% against a target of